dmpop/pygmynote/README.md

 ##Installation

 Clone the repository using the `git clone https://github.com/dmpop/pygmynote.git` command.
-Done!
+Alternatively, download the provided *zip* or *tar* archive.
 By default, Pygmynote is configured to use the nano text editor, bu you can change that by changing the *EDITOR* variable in the script.

 ##Usage